CodeBlue – Published 6 May 2021

 “Besides treating metastatic brain tumours, SRS can also be used to treat benign tumours like meningiomas, acoustic neuromas, arteriovenous malformation, trigeminal neuralgia etc.”

 The TrueBeam system generates high-quality 3D images of the tumour 60 per cent faster.
-These images are then used to fine-tune a patient’s position prior and during treatment.
+The medical staff uses these images to adjust the patient’s position before and during the treatment.

 The treatment gives big doses at a very small period of time, within five or 10 consecutive days, which gives an advantage of preventing the tumour from having the time to repair itself.